-Why can’t we have a society that works?
+Why can’t we have a society that works for everyone?

-Why can’t we ensure that everyone has good food to eat, that everyone can access health and medical services, that all youngsters get the education they desire, that all seniors retire with security and dignity, that work is safe, that the environment is protected and that our global relations are compassionate and generous?
+Why can’t we ensure that everyone has access to nutritious food, safe housing, education, and medical services?
+Why can’t we ensure that all seniors retire with security and dignity, that work is safe, that the environment is protected, and that our global relations are cooperative and compassionate?

 Forget everything you ever learned about socialism.
 It was probably wrong.

 Socialism has nothing to do with state control.
 The governments of the United States and China control a similar proportion of their economies – about 30 percent – and neither nation is socialist.

 Both the U.S. and China are capitalist countries with economies based on the private ownership of production.
 Socialism is based on the collective and democratic control of production.

 There are no socialist economies in the world today, no nations where the working-class collectively controls production.
 Not any – not even close.

 Socialism is not possible in one workplace, one city, one state, or one nation.
 In a globally-integrated economy, only one class can rule.
 Either the capitalist class impose their will on society or the working class do.

 Workers anywhere who move to take control of production would meet fierce resistance by capitalists determined to maintain their power and privilege.
 Any working-class revolution would have to spread across the globe or be crushed.